October 7 - 11, 2019

 Porto Bay Falésia Hotel

-Education with a focus on translational cancer research is still an unmet need today.
-To cover that need the Summer School in Translational Cancer Research was initiated in 2011 by the EurocanPlatform.
-Since 2016 the course is offered under the umbrella of Cancer Core Europe in collaboration with DKTK (German Cancer Consortium), EACR (The European Association for Cancer Research) and OECI (Organisation of European Cancer Institutes).
+Education with a focus on translational cancer research is still an unmet need.
+To cover that need, the Summer School in Translational Cancer Research was initiated in 2011 by the EurocanPlatform, specially for PhD students, postdocs, and researching clinicians (residents).
+Since 2016, the course has been offered annually under the umbrella of Cancer Core Europe (CCE), organized in cooperation with the German Cancer Research Center (DKFZ), the National Center for Tumor Diseases (NCT) Heidelberg, as well as the German Cancer Consortium (DKTK) and supported by the European Association for Cancer Research (EACR).

 Feedback from Participants